 - Software that is not invoiced or costed separately on the PED invoice.

 - Software that is invoiced or costed separately, but only if it is:

 - 100% business related software, i.e. software that you purchase solely for your use in income-earning activities (e.g. MS Office).
-This software must be purchased within one month of the laptop purchase and included in your laptop claim.
+This software must be purchased within one month of the laptop purchase and included in your PED claim.

 - Items bundled into the purchase price by the retailer, including extended warranty or carry case.